theyosh/TerrariumPI/docs/_tabs/install.md

 Install docker according to: [https://www.upswift.io/post/install-docker-compose-on-raspberry-pi](https://www.upswift.io/post/install-docker-compose-on-raspberry-pi) including install Docker-compose at chapter 7

 Then you need to setup a `docker-compose.yaml` file.
-There is an example `docker-compose.yaml.example` which can be used as a starting point:
+There is an example `docker-compose.yaml.example` in the `contrib` folder which can be used as a starting point:

 ```yaml
 version: "3.7"